-'he researcher chose headteachers as study population because they:
+The researcher chose head teachers as study population because they:

-- Are the administrators of the schools - Guide and counsel children and their parents. - Interprete and implement educational policies and make schools goals and objectives clear to all stakeholders.
+Are the administrators of the schools

+- a) Guide and counsel children and their parents. - b) Interprete and implement educational policies and make schools goals and objectives clear to all stakeholders.